 A Young Man's Growth In Faith: Timothy

-The Theatre At Ephesus Photo: © Irene Paget
+The Roman Theatre At Ephesus Photo: © Irene Paget

 Paul probably led Timothy to Christ during his missionary visits to Iconium and Lystra and discipled him before appointing him pastor of the flourishing church in Ephesus.

 Paul left the young Timothy to pastor a thriving fellowship of Christians in Ephesus.
-He also had to deal with persecution and the pressures to conform to the demands of the Imperial Cult (1 THESSALONIANS 3:2-5) as well as the worship of Diana.
+He also had to deal with persecution and the pressures to conform to the demands of the cult of the Roman Emperor (1 THESSALONIANS 3:2-5) as well as the worship of Diana.